 Create a Custom Application Form

-During the process of applying for a ByCommittee position, ByCommittee Faculty Search will collect the names, emails, and contact information of applicants along with typical documents such as cover letters, CVs, and letters of recommendation.
+As part of the process of applying for a position, Interfolio's Faculty Search collects data such as the names, emails, and contact information of applicants along with typical documents such as cover letters, CVs, and letters of recommendation.

 Administrators can collect additional information by creating custom application forms.
 Once created, Administrators can add the forms to new or existing positions within their ByCommittee account.